lucaspimentab/lucaspimentab/README.md

 ## 🔬 Research & Work

-I am a researcher at the **System Performance Evaluation and Experimental Development (SPEED) Lab** at UFMG, where I work as a developer on cutting-edge artificial intelligence projects.
-Currently, I am part of a pioneering research initiative applying AI in cardiology, specifically analyzing time series data such as electrocardiograms.
-Our goal is to assess age prediction in patients affected by the Zika virus and investigate potential long-term impacts.
-This project is developed in collaboration with the Hospital das Clínicas and the Faculty of Medicine at UFMG.
+I am a researcher in the field of machine learning and artificial intelligence at UFMG, where I contribute to various innovative projects focused on AI applications.

 ## 🛠️ Technologies & Skills